 Markdown is a lightweight markup language for creating formatted text.
 You can use it to create headers, lists, code snippets, and most other things you can think of.
 You might be familiar with it if you ever created a README.md file on GitHub, for example.

 Markdown is great for adding documentation to your notebook.
-For most, the use of a Markdown cheat sheet is enough to get started quickly.
+For most, using a Markdown cheat sheet is enough to get started quickly.

 You can enter nice-looking formulas using Markdown as well.
 Internally, Jupyter uses MathJax to format and display formulas.
 A formula starts and ends with either a single or a double dollar sign: